ROCm/rocBLAS/README.md

 the [HIP][] programming language and optimized for AMD's latest discrete GPUs.

 ## rocBLAS Wiki
-The [wiki][] has helpful information about building the rocblas library, samples and tests.
+The [wiki][] has helpful information about building the rocBLAS library, samples and tests.

 ## Building rocBLAS
+#### Bash helper build script (Ubuntu only)
+The root of this repository has a helper bash script `install.sh` to build and install rocBLAS on Ubuntu with a single command.
+A few commands in the script will need sudo access, so it may prompt you for a password.
+*  `./install --install --dependencies ` or `./install -id`

+### Manual build (all supported platforms)
 The build infrastructure for rocBLAS is based on [Cmake](https://cmake.org/) v3.5.
 This is the version of cmake available on ROCm supported platforms.
 Examples of installing cmake:
 * Ubuntu: `sudo apt install cmake-qt-gui`
 * Fedora: `sudo dnf install cmake-gui`

 ### Library
 The rocBLAS library has one dependency named [Tensile](https://github.com/ROCmSoftwarePlatform/Tensile), which supplies the high-performance implementation of xGEMM.
 Tensile is downloaded by cmake during library configuration and automatically configured as part of the build, so no further action is required by the user to set it up.
 Tensile is predominately written in python2.7 (not python3), so it does bring python dependencies which can easily be installed with distro package managers.
 The rocBLAS library contains both host and device code, so the HCC compiler must be specified during cmake configuration to properly initialize build tools.
-Example steps to build rocblas:
+Example steps to build rocBLAS:

 #### (One time only)
 * Ubuntu: `sudo apt install python2.7 python-yaml`